Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 image: /assets/blog/what-is-webflow.jpg
 imageAlt: What is Webflow
 ---
-I’d been in web design early enough to know the pain of a “simple” website project turning into a three-month marathon.
+<br>I’d been in web design early enough to know the pain of a “simple” website project turning into a three-month marathon.
 Countless emails.
 Endless revisions.
 Content updates that feel like pulling teeth.
 By the time the site finally launches, the market has already shifted.

 It’s exhausting and expensive.
 Traditional website builds drain budgets before results even show.
 I’ve seen businesses spend $15,000 or more just to hope the design works.
 And when it doesn’t?
 You start all over again.